Moodle 2.7 Assignments

 Require that student accept the submission statement

 Require that students accept the submission statement for all submissions to this assignment.

 Determines how student submission attempts are reopened.
 The available options are:

 Never - The student submission cannot be reopened.

 Manually - The student submission can be reopened by a teacher.

 Automatically until pass - The student submission is automatically reopened until the student achieves the grade to pass value set in the Gradebook (Categories and items section) for this assignment.

-The maximum number of submissions attempts that can be made by a student.
-After this number of attempts has been made the student's submission will not be able to be reopened.
+The maximum number of submission attempts that can be made by a student.
+After this number of attempts has been made, the student's submission will not be able to be reopened.

 Step 8 Group Submission Settings